starodubtsevconsulting/confs/docker/README.md

 # Docker setup

-Installs Docker Engine and the Compose plugin on Ubuntu.
+Installs Docker Engine and the Compose plugin on Ubuntu using the official Docker repo.

 What it gives you:
 - docker engine (daemon + CLI)